ted-ross/redpoll/examples/py/README.md

 # Needed Additions

+ - Connecting with SSL and SASL
  - Running with an external select loop (external thread pool)
- - Doing transactional work
- - Connecting with SSL and SASL
  - Link recovery
  - TCP Server, using an FD transport extension (internal thread via connection.start())